lfrati/onesearch.nvim/README.md

     hints = { "a", "s", "d", "f", "h", "j", "k", "l", "w", "e", "r", "u", "i", "o", "x", "c", "n", "m" }
 }
 ```
 [^1]: Hints are applied top-to-bottom, beacuse when you tab around your cursor is set to the top one.
-There are 18 default chars.
-Too few?
-Refine your search more!